Which city is cheaper, Austin or Chattanooga?

 Chattanooga usually gets around the same amount of rain in October as Austin.
 Chattanooga gets 3 inches (75 mm) of rain, while Austin receives 3 inches (77 mm) of rain this time of the year.

 The winter attracts plenty of travelers to both Chattanooga and Austin.
+Most visitors come to Chattanooga for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Austin because of the museums, the shopping scene, and the cuisine.

 Chattanooga can be very cold during winter.
 Chattanooga is much colder than Austin in the winter.
-The temperature in Chattanooga is usually 40°F (5°C) in January, and Austin stays around 51°F (11°C).
+The daily temperature in Chattanooga averages around 40°F (5°C) in January, and Austin fluctuates around 51°F (11°C).

 Chattanooga usually receives less sunshine than Austin during winter.
 Chattanooga gets 145 hours of sunny skies, while Austin receives 163 hours of full sun in the winter.